How to Become a Surgical Assistant in 5 Steps

 Assist surgical team with sutures, tissues retraction, cauterization and other procedures

-Once you've decided which preliminary career you'd like to pursue to gain operating room experience, and you've researched the different program options, you can enroll in a training program.
-Allied health programs typically include both classroom and clinical instruction.
-Your curriculum will likely include science courses, such as microbiology, chemistry, anatomy, physiology and pharmacology.
-After you've completed your program, you must pass a certifying examination administered by an appropriate certifying body to gain admission to most surgical assisting programs.
+Once you've decided which preliminary career you'd like to pursue to gain operating room experience, you can enroll in a degree or training program to become a surgical technologist, RN, or PA.
+These programs typically include both classroom and clinical instruction.
+Your curriculum will likely include science courses such as microbiology, chemistry, anatomy, physiology and pharmacology, as well as hands-on experience working with patients and equipment.

 Step 3: Gain Operating Room Experience

-Most surgical assisting programs require operating room experience as a prerequisite, so you'll need to find employment after graduating from your allied health program.
+Most surgical assisting programs require operating room experience as a prerequisite, so you'll need to find employment after obtaining your preliminary degree.
 Some programs require at least three years of operating room experience.
 You should form good relationships with your employer and surgeons that you work with, since you may need to obtain letters of recommendation from them.